Updated May 17, 2021

 - We will continue to contact all clients and patients via email to screen for potential COVID-19 symptoms or exposures and provide informed consent for in-person appointments.
 It is very important that clients and patients (or their parents/guardians) respond to these screening questions and sign these documents.
 If we do not receive the answers to these screening questions prior to the appointment, the appointment will be canceled and rescheduling options will be offered.
 If anyone in the household has displayed any symptoms of COVID-19 or has been diagnosed with COVID-19 in the 14 days prior to the appointment, a telehealth appointment will be offered (if possible) or the appointment will be rescheduled.
 Cancellation fees will be waived for appointments canceled for these reasons.

 - We continue to request that parents, guardians, and others who accompany a patient or client to an appointment wait in their cars in the parking lot or leave and return at the conclusion of the appointment.
+However, you may choose to wait in the waiting room at your own risk.

 - All clients and patients will be required to wear a mask at all times when in the office suite and throughout the entirety of the appointment.
 The clinician will also be wearing a mask for the entirety of the appointment.